anantpatil123/User-Management-System/README.md

+In response to the recent launch of Angular 17, I undertook the challenge of adapting to the revamped framework and completed an assignment using innovative coding techniques.
+Despite being unfamiliar with Angular 17, I embraced the opportunity to explore its new features and enhance my coding skills.
+Through perseverance and adaptability, I successfully delivered the assignment using a fresh approach to Angular development.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.